3044. Presumption against persons perpetrating domestic violence

 (C) The perpetrator has successfully completed a parenting class, if the court determines the class to be appropriate.

-(D) The perpetrator is on probation or parole, and he or she has or has not complied with the terms and conditions of probation or parole.
+(D) The perpetrator is on probation or parole, and has or has not complied with the terms and conditions of probation or parole.

-(E) The perpetrator is restrained by a protective order or restraining order, and he or she has or has not complied with its terms and conditions.
+(E) The perpetrator is restrained by a protective order or restraining order, and has or has not complied with its terms and conditions.

-(F) The perpetrator of domestic violence has committed any further acts of domestic violence.
+(F) The perpetrator of domestic violence has committed further acts of domestic violence.

 (2) The requirement of a finding by the court shall also be satisfied if a court, whether that court hears or has heard the child custody proceedings or not, has made a finding pursuant to subdivision (a) based on conduct occurring within the previous five years.